Xujiayao/Discord-MC-Chat/README.md

 For code contributions, the build file is located in the `/wrapper/build/libs/` folder.

 For translation contributions, language files are located in the `/wrapper/src/main/resources/lang/` folder.
 Copy `en_us.json` and rename the new one to your language code to get started.
-Please provide a translation of the entire file.
+Please provide translations for all keys in the entire file, except those keys beginning with the `death` prefix, which are the official Minecraft translations.

 ## Features